MichaelSchwabe/BWINachhaltigkeitsHackathon2021-Gift/README.md

 # IndustryDays2021-Gift
-From Michael and BWI with Love to all Participants
+From Michael with Love to all Participants

 ## DataSets:
 * DataSet 1 Intro: